How to Open a Company in Mexico: Seven Essential Steps

 • Other records (depending on the sector) cost between USD 200 and USD 300.

-Now that you know how much it costs to open a company in Mexico, you may ask yourself, how long it takes to go through the process?
-Overall, it will depend on the type of business, but the approximate time is between 30 to 45 days.
+Now that you know how much it costs to open a company in Mexico, you may be wondering, for instance, how long it takes to complete the process.
+In general, the duration will depend on the type of business; however, the approximate time is between 30 to 45 days.

 Types of companies you can create in Mexico